History

 The first Red Balloon

 Our first Centre was opened in a converted house in Cambridge, with space for 20 students.
 As word of Red Balloon spread people started contacting the Centre from further afield desperate to find a place like Red Balloon for their child to attend.
-We soon expanded, opening Centres in Reading, Norwich, and NW London.
+We soon expanded, opening Centres in Reading and Norwich.
 The number of students in need of our Centres far outstripped those able to attend, with many being too far away to commute, or simply unable to leave the house due to fear.
 To help those students unable to attend a Centre in person we created Red Balloon of the Air, an online Centre where students are able to log in and attend virtually from their own homes.

 Growing strong